datamade/councilmatic-starter-template/README.md

         <tr>
             <td>OCD_JURISDICTION_IDS</td>
             <td>
                 <p>An array of the OCD IDs of jurisdictions covered by your Councilmatic instance.
-Query the `opencivicdata_jurisdictions` table for options.</p>
+Query the <code>opencivicdata_jurisdictions</code> table for options.</p>
             </td>
             <td>['ocd-jurisdiction/country:us/state:il/place:chicago/government']</td>
             <td>No</td>